Login

 The Colorizer Class

-The Colorizer class is shown in Listing 2.
-Near the top of the class, we can see the CssClass properties, which must be set by the caller.
+My Colorizer class is shown in Listing 2.
+Near the top of the class, we can see the CssClass properties, which should be set by the caller.
 These are the CSS class names applied to each type of source code token.
-This is the recommended approach to control HTML formatting.
 Normally, your CSS would be in a separate file.
 This way, you could easily modify the different styles for all your HTML files by simply modifying the CSS file.
 And because CSS is used, you can change more than just the color.
 You could modify the font, font weight, text decoration and so forth.

 The Colorizer constructor attempts to load the language rules file that was passed as an argument.
 The LanguageRulesCollection class (code not shown) holds data for all the languages in the language rules file.
-They are all loaded by calling the LoadFromFile() method.
+That class will load the specified file if it can.

 The ColorizeCode method does the actual colorizing.
 It starts by trying to load the LanguageRules (code not shown) for the language specified in the arguments.
 It then creates an instance of the LanguageTokenizer class (code not shown), passing the language rules to the constructor.
 Using those rules, it then starts to process the input.